Jenson Nelson

 The Nike Story

-In September 2019, I was in New Zealand, enjoying a sunset from a swingset, when I got the kind of email you're not supposed to get on vacation.
-Someone accidentally cc'd me on a memo: my entire department in Los Angeles was being dissolved.
+In November 2019, while I was in New Zealand, someone accidentally cc'd me on an email announcing my entire department in Los Angeles was being dissolved.

 Community